furas/python-examples/tesseract-ocr/Heros-Charge/README.md

 # Example 2

-It finds "Power", "Loots", and "Name"
+It finds "Name", "Power" and "Loots" on screenshots from game but it could be used with PyAutoGUI `screenshot()`.

 ![#1](images/example-2.png?raw=true)